kizzhang/kizzhang.github.io/index.md

 </p>

 <p>
   I grew up in Changsha, Hunan.
-As a Physics student, I am always to know more.
+As a Physics student, I am always curious to know more.
 </p>

 <p>